benfjohnson/developer-dot/_posts/2017-01-5-from-rest-v1-to-rest-v2.md

 #### Voiding Documents

-These are the two endpoints for voiding documents which include a few improvements, it's also worth looking into one of the additions to the REST v2 API here as it should assist the workflow related to voiding and adjusting transactions.
+These are the two endpoints for voiding documents, also, its worth looking into one of the additions to the REST v2 API here as it should assist the workflow related to voiding and adjusting transactions.

 **v1 Request:**